SyncWiz/SpaceShooter-SDL/README.md

 # Game

-The game consists in killing as much as you can while you have life points.
+The game is about killing as much as you can while you have life points.
 Destroying asteroids and enemy ships will give you points and the max score is persistent between games.
-If you get hit 5 times you'll die and the "You died!" screen will show up, press enter to restart.
+If you get hit 5 times you'll die and the "You died!" screen will show up, press enters to restart.
 All the enemy's generation is procedural so each time you launch or restart the game you'll have a different experience.

 # Controls